 2. Spending too much time on your phone

 From shopping to socialising, more and more of our lives are spent on our phones these days.
-But when convenience turns to obsession, and you find you’re spending more time on social media than actually working, it can become a real issue.
+But when convenience turns to obsession, and you find you’re spending more time on social media than working, it can become a real issue.

 It’s easy to tell yourself you’ll cut down on your social media use.
-But remember, these apps are carefully engineered, by some of the world’s cleverest people, to be as addictive as cigarettes or gambling.
+But remember, these apps are carefully engineered, by some of the world’s smartest people, to be as addictive as cigarettes or gambling.
 So if your willpower is fading, it may be time to take some tough action.

-For a start, change your phone settings so it no longer alerts you to likes, shares or messages on social media.
+For a start, change your phone settings, so it no longer alerts you to likes, shares or messages on social media.
 They’ll still be there at the end of the day when you finish work, and you'll finish much quicker because you won't be so distracted.

 Or, if you're with Apple, why not take advantage of iOS 12's new tools for monitoring and limiting your iPhone usage?
 Among its many new features are "App Limits", designed to help you reduce the amount of time you spend on things like Instagram.

 If that doesn’t work, then install an app like Pyxsee which limits the amount of time you’re allowed to spend on social media per day.
 These tools are broadly aimed at children, but they work just as well for adults too!